What Is Nicotine Withdrawal?

 Know What to Expect

 Anyone who’s quit (or tried to quit) smoking will tell you that the first week of withdrawal is the worst.
-In the three to four days that your body is clearing out the nicotine from that final cigarette, you will feel physically terrible -- and your mental state and emotions will be all over the map.
+In the 3 to 4 days that your body is clearing out the nicotine from that final cigarette, you will feel physically terrible -- and your mental state and emotions will be all over the map.

 But it will get better after that.
 You’ll improve physically, and your mental symptoms will also start to go away over the next few weeks.